Dordarus/Obsidian-notes/Level 3 Questions.md

 1. [[Microservices principles]]
 2. [[How to deploy dependent microservices]] (Principles)
 3. [[Blue-Green Deployment]] (Principles)
-5. Why I would migrate to microservice from huge monolith application?
+5. Why would I migrate to microservice from huge monolith application? ([[Migrating to microservice architecture]])

 ### Concurrency vs Parallelism in ruby
 1. [[Concurrency and parallelism]]